sam-caldwell/ami/docs/language-memory.md

 Scope & Limitations

 - Token-based: The checker scans function body tokens; it does not model local variable declarations or return values.
 It only tracks function parameter ownership.
-- Results and returns: Returning an `Owned<T>` is not modeled; prefer release/transfer in this scaffold.
+- Results and returns: Returning ownership is not modeled; prefer release/transfer in this scaffold.

 Tests

 - See `src/ami/compiler/sem/raii_semantics_test.go` for happy/sad tests.